 Russia’s internet is heavily censored and monitored so anyone opting to use a VPN needs to be assured that their private data will remain inaccessible.
 The VPNs we’ve recommended on this list will do that just fine, but there are others who might violate your trust.
-That’s a risky scenario in an increasingly threatened online space which is why we think you should avoid them.
+Hola is a good example of why you should carefully read trusted reviews before selecting a VPN.

 How do I use a VPN in Russia?

-In this section, we’ll take you through two examples.
+In this section, we’ll take you through exactly how to set up your VPN.
 Follow the steps outlined here if you’re a foreign expatriate living in Russia looking to obtain an IP address from back home or another non-Russian location:

 - Browse through our recommended list of VPN services and decide on a plan that works for you